LioQing/wgpu-3dgs-viewer-app/README.md

 > [!NOTE]
 >
 > To use the web version, you need a browser that supports WebGPU.
 Please refer to the [WebGPU Implementation Status](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status) for more information.

+### Running the app

+You can run the app on the web by visiting [https://lioqing.com/wgpu-3dgs-viewer-app/](https://lioqing.com/wgpu-3dgs-viewer-app/).

+You may also run the app natively by building it from source.

+## Development

 ### Native